EmbedITCZ/jbehave-support/jbehave-support-core/docs/Rest-api.md

 | @header.Content-Type | application/json;charset=utf-8 |
 | @body                | Anything you want to send.     |
 ```
+(Saving and verifying raw body from response is done in the same way with the `@body` as well, except in these cases other keys can be present as well.)

 #### Handling JSON data types
 All JSON data will be send as a string, unless specified otherwise.
 To specify a data type, use optional `type` column in your data table.
 These data types are supported: